biologyguy/BuddySuite/README.md

 ## Dependencies
-SeqBuddy is written in Python3 and is not backwards compatible with Python2.
+The BuddySuite is written in Python3 and is not backwards compatible with Python2.
 Python3 can be downloaded from [here](https://www.python.org/downloads/).

 The blast, bl2seq, and purge functions require access to the blastp, blastn, and blastdbcmd binaries from the [NCBI C++ toolkit](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/).

-[BioPython](http://biopython.org/) is used heavily by SeqBuddy, and the package must be installed to use the development version of the software.
+[BioPython](http://biopython.org/) is used heavily by the suite, and the package must be installed to use the development version of the software.
+Furthermore, any BioPython versions earlier than 16.6 will cause unit tests to fail.
 This dependency is bundled into the stand alone version, however, so no extra download is required unless you are developing (or want the bleeding edge).

 ## [SeqBuddy](https://github.com/biologyguy/BuddySuite/wiki/SeqBuddy)
 ### Modifying flags